 2.000 posters on the history of the European integration process politically, economically and culturally, with a plethora of posters from EU institutions and EU election campaigns from most EU member states, pro and contra.

 1.200 East German film posters and a collection of approximately 70 silent movie posters from 1912-1914, very early and spectacular sized lithographs (up to 2×3 m!), USA and Europe.

-In addition there are many smaller and more specific sub-collections totalling approximately 5000 posters on art and design, exhibitions, commercial advertising, World War I and II, war film posters, the history of the United Nations, Marshall Plan, Fall of the Berlin Wall and Velvet Revolution, Obama inauguration, Pin-ups and erotic posters, pro-drugs, several vintage posters back to the Art Nouveau period etc. and a small library of literature on poster art, most of it out of print, antiquarian books.
+In addition there are many smaller and more specific sub-collections totalling approximately 5000 posters on art and design, art and commercial exhibitions etc, World War I and II, war film posters, the history of the United Nations, Marshall Plan, Fall of the Berlin Wall and Velvet Revolution, Obama inauguration, Pin-ups and erotic posters, pro-drugs, religion, a number of vintage posters back to the Art Nouveau period etc. and a small library of literature on poster art, most of it out of print, antiquarian books.
 There are also a number of eminent poster artist’s signed oeuvre collections.

 The beautiful thing about posters is that they speak so eloquently for themselves.
 Their raison d’être is to grab your attention and communicate an oftentimes complex message in an instant.
 Their visual imagery is generally very expressive and extrovert, which stirs emotions and stimulates reflection.
 This imagery being a child of its time and cultural context encapsulates the Zeitgeist in a highly concentrated form.
 Therefore the documentary value of a thematic collection over a period of time provides the viewer or researcher with a rich body of evidence in a truly entertaining way: Posters amuse, posters accuse, posters seduce, posters exclaim, posters explain, posters tease, posters please . . .